jillesvangurp/kt-search/manual/DeepPaging.md

-# Deep paging using search_after and scroll
+# Deep Paging Using search_after and scroll

 You can page through results using the `from` and `size` parameters (called `resultSize` in the DSL because the name clashes with `Map.size`).
 However, this has performance issues and for that result, the from is